-Cure Violence (formerly known as CeaseFire—Chicago) is a Chicago, Illinois–based violence prevention program administered by the Chicago Project for Violence Prevention.
-Cure Violence uses an evidence-based public health approach to reduce shootings and killings by using highly trained street violence interrupters and outreach workers, public education campaigns, and community mobilization.
+Cure Violence (formerly known as CeaseFire-Chicago) is a Chicago, Illinois–based violence prevention program administered by the Chicago Project for Violence Prevention.
+Cure Violence uses a public health approach to reduce shootings and killings by using highly trained street violence interrupters and outreach workers, public education campaigns, and community mobilization.
 Rather than aiming to directly change the behaviors of a large number of individuals, Cure Violence concentrates on changing the behavior and risky activities of a small number of selected members of the community who have a high chance of either "being shot" or "being a shooter" in the immediate future.

 Three causal factors are emphasized in the program theory underlying Cure Violence: norms, decisions, and risks.
 These were seen as three "levers" that could be "pulled" to stop shootings in the city.
 Cure Violence's interventions are based on a coherent theory of behavior that specifies the "inputs" to be assembled and set in motion and how they cause the "outcomes," including reductions in shootings and killings.
 Many of the program’s daily activities target the causal factors linking inputs to outcomes, which were presumed to be among the major determinates of violence.
 The causal factors that are believed to contribute to violence include community norms, availability of on-the-spot alternatives to resorting to violence when the situation arises, and awareness of the risks and costs associated with violence.

 The activities of Cure Violence are organized into five core components that address both the community and those individuals who are most at risk of involvement in a shooting or killing: